keymetrics/pm2-io/docs/runtime/integration/elastic-beanstalk.md

 # Using PM2 with AWS Elastic Beanstalk

-This page will guide you step by step through the PM2 integration in an AWS Elastic Beanstalk environment.
+This docs will guide you step by step through the PM2 integration in an AWS Elastic Beanstalk environment.

 We will use Git and the Elastic Beanstalk CLI.